IARCbioinfo/integration_analysis_scripts/README.md

 - an .RData file with clustering results
 - a heatmap with the top features for each dataset
 - a .txt file with the name of the top features for each dataset

+## Regression analysis for unsupervised analysis: *PCA_regression.R*

+This script provides functions to perform regression analysis between variables (e.g., batch variables or clinical variables) and latent factors as obtained by PCA or group factor analysis.